-There are three other strands weaving through our curriculum these are;
+There are four other strands weaving through the Beeston Field's curriculum, which are;

-Keeping safe includes lessons on different types of bulling, including cyber bulling, stranger danger, road safety and fire safety.
+Keeping safe includes lessons on different types of bullying (including cyber bulling, stranger danger, road safety and fire safety).

 We have a diverse school community and welcome children from many different countries and faiths.
 We spend time learning about different faiths and experiencing festivals and finding out what life is like in different countries and communities.
 This work also links closely with our RE curriculum which is the Nottinghamshire Agreed Syllabus.

 We feel that is it important to instill the British Values of mutual respect, fairness, justice, democracy, individual liberty and the tolerance of different faiths and beliefs.
 The children learn about each of these values and behaviour in school is expected to reflect these.
 Please see the 'British Values Development Opportunities' document below.